Go Green or Go Home

 Go Green or Go Home!
 Being from California, going Green is not longer optional.
-From 1978 for residential – and 1980 for non-residential – the EPA has gradually accelerated the energy regulations around new construction.
+Since 1978 for residential projects and 1980 for commercial projects, California has steadily increased energy-efficiency requirements for new construction.
 These regulations are Title 24.
 The Code for all the regulations is Title 24.

 The original intent of Title 24 was to conserve energy, but not to save money.
 As the years have gone by, the Code has evolved to dramatically increase the cost of construction.
 Why does California need Standards?
 Energy savings comes to mind, and for commercial buildings (office, industrial, tech etc,) the two biggest components for energy consumption (potential savings) are HVAC and Lighting.